Using an employer of record in Chile

 • Social security contributions: Workers contribute to a pension fund, along with health, life, and unemployment insurance plans.

 Payroll can be complicated for organizations unfamiliar with Chilean labor laws.
-Using an employer of record in Chile is one of the easiest ways to pay employees and stay compliant.
+Using an employer of record in Chile can offer assistance to pay employees.

 Employment laws in Chile

-When hiring employees in Chile, an employer has to follow the labor laws laid out in the Cรณdigo del Trabajo.
+When hiring employees in Chile, an employer has to follow the labor laws laid out in the Código del Trabajo.
 This includes legislation on:

-• Remuneration frequency: Employees are usually paid monthly, according to the schedule laid out in their employment contract.
+• Remuneration frequency: Employees are usually paid monthly, typically on the last working day of the month, according to the schedule laid out in their employment contract.

 Minimum wage in Chile